Work and Travel in the U.S.

 Through a heavy emphasis on cultural exchange, our Work and Travel program promotes language exchange, building international friendships, developing cross cultural understanding and so much more!

-We offer participants two program options (pending country):
+We offer participants two program options (depending on home country):

 • Self Placement option (SP): You, as the participant, are in charge of finding your own job.
 Once you have found a position, Greenheart Exchange will need to verify it before the application can be accepted.